-Tsavo East National Park is the largest national Park in Kenya and Africa.
+Tsavo East National Park is the largest National Park in Kenya and Africa.
 It is bigger than the Masai Mara National Reserve.
-Common animals that you will find Tsavo East and Tsavo West are the big five.
-Big five include Red dust elephants, lions, leopards, African buffaloes and rhinos.
+Common animals that you will find are Tsavo East and Tsavo West are the big five.
+The big five include Red dust elephants, lions, leopards, African buffaloes and rhinos.

 - Story of big five wildlife

 - Why are the Tsavo Elephants red in colour

 - Gestation period of a red dust elephant

 - When do red dust elephants reach maturity

 - Why are red dust elephants in danger

 - Who are conserving the red dust elephants